BEHA

 Commercial aircraft development programmes take between 5 to 15 years to reach certified commercial air service.

-Whilst hindered by the challenging funding environment in the UK, the company has evolved its innovative hybrid-electric, clean-sheet design aircraft concept, that utilises a unique and proven wing configuration for Electric Short Take-Off and Landing (E-STOL) from runways of less than 300m (984ft).
+The company has evolved its innovative hybrid-electric, clean-sheet design aircraft concept, that utilises a unique and proven wing configuration for Electric Short Take-Off and Landing (E-STOL) from runways of less than 300m (984ft).

 Initial analysis